hamza-iqbal-hi/hamza-iqbal-hi/README.md

 # Hamza Iqbal 👨‍💻

-**Full Stack Developer | Expert in Scalable Web Applications**
+**Full Stack Web & Mobile Developer | Expert in Scalable Web Applications**

 Hello!
-I'm Hamza Iqbal, a Full Stack Developer with a passion for developing robust, scalable web applications.
+I'm Hamza Iqbal, a Full Stack Web & Mobile Developer with a passion for developing robust, scalable web & mobile applications.
 My expertise spans a range of modern technologies and frameworks, and I take pride in delivering efficient, high-performance solutions for a variety of industries.

 ### 🔭 Featured Projects